YoniTi/OWE11-RNA-Seq-Workflow/README.md

 After running the workflow you can find a `report.txt` file in the root of the project directory.
-The report shows all genes in order of quantity per PubMed articles sorted by low to high.
+The report shows all genes in order of quantity of PubMed articles sorted by low to high.
 To see specific data files see the `data` directory.

 ## The report contains the following information:
 * Gene ID